 1. A piece of O1 Tool Steel for the blade of the straight razor.

-2. A sheet of wood or acrylic for the scales of the straight razor.
+2. A sheet of scales material.
 A piece of walnut is pictured here.

 3. A length of brass rod and washers for pinning the blade into the scales.